Parliament approves bill allowing chemical castration of rape convict

-ISLAMABAD: The joint sitting of the Parliament on Wednesday approved the Criminal Law (Amendment) Bill 2021, allowing chemical castration of rape convicts, ARY NEWS reported.
+ISLAMABAD: The joint sitting of the Parliament on Wednesday approved the Anti-Rape (Investigation and Trail) Bill 2021, allowing chemical castration of rape convicts, ARY NEWS reported.

 The bill was presented in the House by Adviser on Parliamentary Affairs Babar Awan with Jamaat-i-Islami lawmakers introducing an amendment demanding the replacement of chemical castration with public hanging.